cloudqubes/cloudqubes.github.io/_posts/2022-11-26-introduction-to-kubernetes.markdown

 ## kubelet

-The Kubelet is an agent running in each worker node.
+Kubelet is an agent running in each worker node.

 Kubelet registers the worker node with the Kubernetes cluster control plane.
 The control plane instructs the kubelet about the pods and containers that should run in the node.
 Then, kubelet ensures those containers are running and healthy.